-- Create your own portal which describes yourself and your skills in Web Application. - Create a portal for online purchasing system in Web Application. - Create a portal and validate the web page using validation controls in Web Application. - Create a web page and validate that page using client side scripting in Web Application.
+- Create a portal for online purchasing system in Web Applications. - Create a portal and validate the web page using validation controls in Web Applications. - Create a web page and validate that page using client side scripting in Web Applications. - Create a crystal report for Alumni registration portal in Web Applications Program using AWT components.